 From now on, the settings are different from those already seen for mirroring.

-you can then enter the name and letter of the virtual drive that you want to create and specify that you want to create a resiliency type Simple (no resilience).
-It is also possible to create more than one virtual drive in the storage pool, obviously by sharing the available space between the virtual drives.
+It is therefore possible to enter the name and letter of the virtual unit to be created, as well as specify that you want to create a type of resilience Simple (no resilience).
+It is also possible to create more than one virtual unit in the storage pool, obviously dividing the space available between virtual units.

 By scrolling down to the same screen, you can set the maximum size of your storage space.
 The available size is given by the sum of the capacities of the hard disks that make up the storage pool.
-As a matter of fact Windows 10 also allows you to set larger capacities for the virtual drive.
-Anyway, the virtual drive cannot be filled more than the sum of the capacities of the physical disks.
-Exceeding this capacity, that is, setting a larger capacity than the available pool and, subsequently, filling the virtual drive beyond the size of the disks, it will be necessary to add more hard disks to the pool.
+As a matter of fact Windows 10 also allows you to set higher capabilities for virtual unit.
+Anyway, The virtual unit cannot be filled more than the sum of the capabilities of physical records.
+Overcoming this capacity, that is, by setting a greater capacity than the available pool and, subsequently, filling the virtual unit beyond the size of the discs, it will be necessary to add other hard disks to the pool.

 After setting the maximum storage size, you can click Create storage space.

-Here is created the virtual drive, to which I assigned the letter U. This drive will behave like a normal hard drive.
+Here is the virtual unit, to which I have assigned the letter U. This unit will behave as a normal hard disk.

 Be careful, though.
 As I have already specified, no data resilience is expected.
 In case of failure of a hard disk of the pool, the files contained in it will be inaccessible!